Tiago-Lira/scrapyd-mongodb/README.md

 # Scrapyd-mongodb
 [![PyPI version](https://badge.fury.io/py/scrapyd-mongodb.svg)](https://badge.fury.io/py/scrapyd-mongodb)

-The scrapyd library is a fantastic open-source tool for management of spiders implemented using scrapy-framework.
+Scrapyd is a fantastic open-source library for management of crawlers using scrapy-framework.
-However, the builtin backend queue management library is implemented to work with SQLite, which ends up being a problem when we need to scale.
+However, the builtin queue management is implemented to work using SQLite which ends up being a problem when we need to scale.

-This library is designed to replace the SQLite backend for MongoDB backend.
-In other words, all queue management will be done using MongoDB with the help of pymongo library.
+This library is designed to replace the SQLite backend by a MongoDB backend.
+In other words, all the queue management will be done using MongoDB.

 ## Install

-To use this library you need to have installed mongodb on the machine.
-The documentation can be found at: https://docs.mongodb.org/manual/installation/
+You need to have MongoDB installed before using this library.
+The documentation to install it can be found at: https://docs.mongodb.org/manual/installation/

-The `scrapyd-mongo` library is available at pypi:
+`scrapyd-mongo` is available at pypi:

 ```bash